hacs/documentation/documentation/categories/themes.md

 Themes is a part of the Home Assistant [`frontend` integration.](https://www.home-assistant.io/integrations/frontend/)

 :::info
-Themes in HACS will automagically be enabled if you have it enabled in Home Assistant
+Themes in HACS will automatically be enabled if you have it enabled in Home Assistant
 :::

 ## Enable themes in Home Assistant